fumeboy/ihelper-raycast/README.md

 the extension of raycast.

-input command or hotkey with index.
+find command or hotkey with index, and output that.

 ![Screenshot](./metadata/screenshot.png)